JoshPaulie/herbbuddy/README.md

 The current GE price of seeds and herbs is pulled from the OSRS wiki, then the run profit is calculated with the following formula

 `Profit = (Price of Seed * Number of Patches) - (Price of Herb * Herbs Harvested)`

-**Only Ranarr runs are currently supported**.
-Open an issue if you would like to use this tool with a different herb